PLStenger/plstenger.github.io/_pages/about.md

   - /about.html
 ---

-P.hD in marine biology, genomics and epigenomics.
+P.hD in marine biology and genomics (Pop. genomics, transcriptomics, epigenomics and Metabarcoding).

 ## Actual position; second post-doctoral position: